Diocese of Oakland: Since 2003

 When Cummins retired in later 2003, Vigneron automatically replaced him as bishop.
 In 2005, the diocese broke ground for the new $131 million Cathedral of Christ the Light on Lake Merritt in Oakland.
 It was dedicated in 2008.

 To replace Vigneron, who had been named archbishop of Detroit, Pope Benedict XVI in 2009 appointed Auxiliary Bishop Salvatore Cordileone of the Diocese of San Diego as the next bishop of Oakland.
 In 2012, Benedict XVI named him as archbishop of San Francisco.

-Pope Francis in 2013 appointed Reverend Michael C. Barber as the next bishop of Oakland.
+Pope Francis in 2013 appointed Michael C. Barber as the next bishop of Oakland.
 In 2014, Barber transferred two pastors, one of whom was openly gay, from Newman Hall Holy Spirit Parish in Berkeley.
 Barber refused to provide any explanation for the transfers to the pastors or to their parishioners.

+A car crash in Wilbur, California, in October 2019 killed Archbishop Dominic Jala from the Archdiocese of Shillong in India, along with Mathew Vellankal, a local priest.

-In 2019, Barber positioned himself against the proposed California State Senate Bill 360, which would have required priests to break the seal of confession and report sexual abuse of minors.
-He was quoted "I will go to jail before I will obey this attack on our religious freedom."In May 2023, the diocese filed for Chapter 11 bankruptcy.
+In May 2019, Barber positioned himself against the proposed California State Senate Bill 360, which would have required priests to break the seal of confession and report sexual abuse of minors.
+He was quoted "I will go to jail before I will obey this attack on our religious freedom."
+Barber in May 2021 was robbed while walking around the cathedral one night.
+The robber got away with Barber's cash and episcopal ring.

+In May 2023, the diocese filed for Chapter 11 bankruptcy.
+The diocese was facing 330 lawsuits regarding sexual abuse claims.